Controlling Set List Maker from another device

 Most app control actions aren't tied to specific songs, but you can map MIDI messages to specific songs.
 Then if you have a MIDI device that makes it easy to send arbitrary messages, you can use these messages to navigate directly to the desired songs.

 - Find out whether your MIDI device can send Song Select messages or Program Change messages.
 Song Select messages were designed for exactly this purpose, but are limited to 128 songs, and are less commonly used.

-- Navigate to Settings > Remote Control, scroll down in the Actions list and click either MIDI Song Number or MIDI Program Number
+- Navigate to Settings > App Control, scroll down in the Actions list and click Song Number.

 - Click either MIDI System Messages or MIDI Program Messages, then select Song Select or Program Change.
 (These are the only options for each message type.)

 - Navigate to Settings > Audio & MIDI and turn on Assign Song Select Numbers or Assign Incoming Programs.
 You will need this to enter song values in the next step.

 - Navigate to Songs and click a song title to edit it.
 You'll see either a MIDI Song Number field or a MIDI Program Change field, with accompanying Bank MSB and LSB fields.
 Enter unique values between 0 and 127 into these fields.

 - Program your MIDI device to send the values you entered for each song.

 - Navigate to a show or smart list that contains the songs you want to select.
 Then send the messages you programmed from your MIDI device.